JaishreeRM0201/PowerBI-Portfolio/README.md

 #### 2. Profit Report
    ![Profit Overview](https://github.com/user-attachments/assets/ba723a36-006f-4907-aeb0-e56112ab9ce1)

-- The highest net revenue was gained by the Electric water heater.
+- The Electric water heater gained the highest net revenue.
 - The USA had the highest Yearly Profit Margin, while the UAE had the lowest.
 - The Yearly Profit Margin peaked thrice in August, showed a decline in the entire month of September, and stayed on top for a while during October.